eacymanski/presidents/README.md

 # presidents
-Memoory game with the presidents
+Memoory game with the presidents <br>
-Easy - match president name with picture
+Easy - match president name with picture <br>
-Medium - match president name with either picture, years in office, or number Hard - match two of picture, years in office, number (no name)
+Medium - match president name with either picture, years in office, or number <br>
+Hard - match two of picture, years in office, number (no name)